Food & Nutrition - Mrs K Waygood - Email: firstname.lastname@example.org

 - Preparation of Food, including Meat, is also covered.

 - Year 11 will undertake 2 folders of work.
-Task 1 is an investigation of chemical reactions on ingredients.
-Task 2 is research and make a task for a 3-course meal.
+Task 1 (10 hours allowed) is an investigation of chemical reactions on ingredients.
+Task 2 (20 hours allowed) is research and create a menu of 3 dishes.
+NEA 3 hour cooking task.

 Design Technology - Edexcel